DevOps in banking

 This lack of agility hinders innovation.
 Rapid development and deployment of new features becomes difficult, potentially causing banks to fall behind evolving customer demands.
 A study reveals that 44% of financial professionals struggle with integrating new technologies due to legacy systems, highlighting the industry-wide challenge.

-Security and strict regulatory requirements
+Security measures and strict regulatory requirements

 Banking is also a heavily regulated sector, with strict compliance requirements that are non-negotiable.
 After all, customer data security is paramount, and cyber threats are a constant concern.
 This, however, significantly impacts the adoption of DevOps.
-Integrating strict compliance standards into the development process can pose challenges.
+Integrating strict compliance standards into the banking software development process can pose challenges.

 For instance, regulations like PCI DSS (Payment Card Industry Data Security Standard) and GDPR (General Data Protection Regulation) add layers of complexity.
 DevOps must ensure all code changes, deployments, and infrastructure configurations adhere to these ever-evolving standards.
 Without careful implementation, this can lead to a slower development lifecycle.